Kembra Pfahler: Availabilism

-Pfahler founded the art movements and conceptual philosophies of Availabilism (sometimes written as 'availabism'), using what is closest at hand ("available") as both the inspiration for her work and the medium of her expression.
+Pfahler founded the art movement and conceptual philosophies of Availabilism (sometimes written as 'availabism'), using what is closest at hand ("available") as both the inspiration for her work and the medium of her expression.
 Availabilism is associated with punk and DIY movements, Pfahler has defined it as:"Availabilism is making the best use of what's available.
 It has a basis in finance and commerce, although if there is money available to be used it will be used.
 It's not a celebration of poverty, but of abundance.
 It's having the willingness to be an interdisciplinary artist.
 In my case, performance was about using the available tools that I had, which was my body and one of my first performances, the egg piece, it was having one egg in the refrigerator."Pfahler teaches students in how to use Availabilism through her workshops 'Performance Art 101,' which she has delivered regularly over the past two decades in New York City's East Village as well as venues including Pioneer Works and The Watermill Center.
 Pfahler has also taught at Bard College.